 Large Cap Pharmaceuticals Industry 5YR % Return

-Here is how the seven major stocks performed in the last five trading sessions:
+Here is how the eight major stocks performed in the last five trading sessions.

-In the past six months, Lilly has been the biggest gainer (36.2%) while Bristol-Myers recorded the lowest gain (3.3%).
+In the past six months, AstraZeneca has risen the most (21.1%) while Merck declined the most (2.5%).

 What's Next in the Pharma World?

-Watch out for pipeline and regulatory updates next week.
+Watch out for J&J’s third quarter earnings results and regular pipeline and regulatory updates next week.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report